changwoo-lee/bspme/README.md

 ## Acknowldegements

-This work was supported by the National Institute of Environmental Health Sciences (NIEHS) of the National Institute of Health (NIH) under R01ES031990.
+This work was supported by the National Institute of Environmental Health Sciences (NIEHS) of the National Institutes of Health (NIH) under R01ES031990.